-Ellen Downes received her Masters degree in Occupational Therapy from the University of Puget Sound in 1982, and performed clinical internships at Mount Sinai Medical Center in New York City, Cambridge Psychiatric Hospital in Boston, and the Crippled Children's Division of the Oregon Health Sciences University in Portland, Oregon.
+Ellen Downes received her master's degree in occupational therapy from the University of Puget Sound in 1982, and performed clinical internships at Mount Sinai Medical Center in New York City, Cambridge Psychiatric Hospital in Boston, and the Crippled Children's Division of the Oregon Health Sciences University in Portland, Ore.
 Since then, Ellen has worked in Medford and Ashland, in multiple clinical settings, including acute care, inpatient and outpatient rehabilitation, home health and hospice, school settings, community-based residential mental health, consultation services, professional mentoring, and administration/management.
 She has presented professionally on a multitude of topics to multi-disciplinary audiences.
 Ellen received a Special Recognition Award from the Occupational Therapy Association of Oregon (OTAO) in 2003 for her years of work on annual conference and other continuing education events throughout the state.
 In 2004, Ellen received the Grace Black Award of Honor from OTAO, in recognition of long-term contributions to the profession.
-In addition to occupational therapy, Ellen enjoys gardening, piano, hiking, travel, and an occasional white water raft trip.
+In addition to occupational therapy, Ellen enjoys gardening, piano, hiking, travel, and an occasional whitewater raft trip.

 Her work roles have been diverse from management of multi-disciplinary teams to direct patient care, specializing in neurology and cognition.
-From 1995 -1998 Sherry was an adjunct faculty member at the School of OT.
+From 1995 to 1998 Sherry was an adjunct faculty member at the School of OT.

-Sherry was the OTAO Annual Conference chair in 1986 and 1987 and Secretary from 1998-2000.
+Sherry was the OTAO annual conference chair in 1986 and 1987 and secretary from 1998-2000.
 She presented multiple times at the OTAO conferences and AOTA National conference on working with older adults, leadership, and exploring new frontiers for occupational therapy.
 She was the keynote speaker at OTAO and South Dakota state conferences.
 Sherry received the OTAO Therapist of the Year Award in 1991, and the Sue Nelson Award in 2002.
-From 2006-2008 Sherry was the inaugural chair of the School of OT Advisory Board.
-Returning in 2012.
+From 2006 to 2008 Sherry was the inaugural chair of the School of OT Advisory Board, returning in 2012.

-Recently retired from Peace Health Southwest Washington Medical Center Sherry has resumed her lifelong search for creativity through fiber arts; batik, fabric design, and knitting socks.
-Summers find her salmon fishing with husband Mike and throughout the year her 8 grandchildren keep her excited about what’s new.
+Recently retired from Peace Health Southwest Washington Medical Center, Sherry has resumed her lifelong search for creativity through fiber arts: batik, fabric design, and knitting socks.
+Summers find her salmon fishing with husband Mike and throughout the year her eight grandchildren keep her excited about what’s new.

 Ever seeking to expand her own personal knowledge as well as new opportunities for occupational therapy practice in non-traditional settings, Kelli is raising her professional participation.
 Through an engaging personality Kelli demonstrates astute insight and questioning at a time when she feels occupational therapists need to stay informed on new systems and where occupational therapy can and will go.

-Dode graduated from the Physical Therapy program at the University of Saskatchewan in Canada.
-Prior to founding P.T.
-On Call in 1986, Ms. Jackson served as the Director of the Physical Therapy Department at the University Hospital, University of Saskatchewan and at the Oregon Health Science University in Portland, Oregon.
+Dode graduated from the physical therapy program at the University of Saskatchewan in Canada.
+Prior to founding PT On Call in 1986, Dode served as the director of the Physical Therapy Department at the University Hospital, University of Saskatchewan and at the Oregon Health Science University in Portland, Ore.
 Her experience includes direct patient care, management and teaching responsibilities in a variety of clinical settings.

-For over 10 years, Ms. Jackson has served in a variety of capacities on the Board of the Oregon Physical Therapy Association, currently as Chair of the Nominating Committee.
+For over 10 years, Dode has served in a variety of capacities on the Board of the Oregon Physical Therapy Association, currently as chair of the Nominating Committee.
 OPTA awarded her the Distinguished Service Award in 2007.

 Dode enjoys cycling having completed both the STP and the RSVP twice.
 She also enjoys walk/talks, line dancing and swimming.
 In her community, she is actively involved in advocating for a pedestrian pathway to promote health and safety for all ages.
 Dode enjoys an action packed lifestyle with her physician husband of 36 years and is very proud of her three children Kirk, Nicole and Tom.